 Note: An agent credential is not required to install patches unless the machine's File Source (page 37) is configured as Pulled from file server using UNC path.
 If an agent credential is assigned, it will be validated as a local machine credential without regard to the File Source configuration.
 If this validation fails, the alert will be raised.
 If the machine's File Source is configured as Pulled from file server using UNC path, a credential is required.
 If it is missing, the alert will be raised.
-If it is not missing, it will be validated as a local machine credential is required.
-If it is missing, the alert will be raised.
+If it is not missing, it will be validated as a local machine credential and as a network credential.
 If either of these validations fails, the alert will be raised.